SougataMukherjee/interview-kit/theory/html.md

 **Q4: What is HTML and why is it important?**

- HTML (HyperText Markup Language) structures web content.
+ HTML (HyperText(text with links that connect one page to another) Markup Language) structures web content.
 It defines the layout and semantic meaning of elements (headings, paragraphs, links, forms, etc.).

 - version of html are